Updated 12 December 2019

-The announcement of the 2017 General Election took many in the UK by surprise, and the campaign was hard-fought on all sides, but ended with no clear winners or losers as the result of a hung parliament.
+The announcement of the General Election took many in the UK by surprise, and the campaign was hard-fought on all sides, but ended with no clear winners or losers as the result of a hung parliament.

-At first glance, it may not appear so different to its 2015 predecessor but, with many marginal seats changing hands, particularly in the north of England and into Scotland, it is worth taking a closer look at the details.
+At first glance, it may not appear so different to its 2015 predecessor, but with many marginal seats changing hands, particularly in the north of England and into Scotland, it is worth taking a closer look at the details.
 Labour made the most gains, a total of 36, including an unexpected victory in Kensington and Chelsea, and taking Sheffield Hallam from its long-sitting occupant, Nick Clegg.
 However, the Conservatives saw success in Scotland, gaining multiple seats from the Scottish National Party.
 Both Jeremy Corbyn and Theresa May retained their own seats.

-Our UK parliamentary boundary wall maps are ideal as a quick reference guide to display in the home or the office, clearly showing all parliamentary constituencies and their boundaries, with additional details included to better illustrate urban areas, such as London, Birmingham, and Greater Manchester.
-The laminated map is available in a choice of sizes, with the option of board mounting, or canvas.
+A UK Parliamentary Boundary Outline map is ideal as a quick reference guide to display in the home or the office, clearly showing all parliamentary constituencies and their boundaries, with additional details included to better illustrate urban areas, such as London, Birmingham, and Greater Manchester.
+It can also be ideal for teaching children and classes about how general elections work, and how the government is formed.

 Mapping Pro Tip